Go for Broke! (1951 film)

-Go For Broke! is a 1951 black-and-white war film directed by Robert Pirosh, produced by Dore Schary and starring Van Johnson and six veterans of the 442nd Regimental Combat Team.
-The film co-stars Henry Nakamura, Warner Anderson, and Don Haggerty in its large cast.
+Go For Broke! is a 1951 black-and-white war film directed by Robert Pirosh, produced by Dore Schary and starring Van Johnson and six veterans of the 442nd Infantry Regiment.
+The film stars Henry Nakamura, Warner Anderson and Don Haggerty in its large cast.

 The film dramatizes the real-life story of the 442nd, which was composed of Nisei (second-generation Americans born of Japanese parents) soldiers.
+Its title reflects a phrase used by the Nisei that was largely unfamiliar to other Americans at the time of the film's release, although it has found common contemporary use in American English.